 On public roads, adhere to traffic regulations and speed limits.
-Within the boundaries of client facilities, comply with site requirements for motor vehicles.
-Where possible, move the vehicle to be close to the sampling location.
+Where possible, move the vehicle to be close to the sampling location or work area.
 Inspect the area for access, soft ground, and obstacles that may damage the vehicle.
 If possible, drive in and drive out of the location, rather than reversing.
 If you need to reverse, use a spotter to guide you.
 Use wheel chocks when parked on steep slopes.
 Before exiting a vehicle, shift into park, set the parking/emergency brake, and shut off the engine.
 Never leave a running vehicle UNATTENDED.